-- 2.1 For the purposes of this plan WPD defines Electricity Consumption Data to be both Active Import and Reactive Import HH readings.
-WPD consider these readings to be personal data as defined within the Data Protection Act. - 2.2 For the purposes of this plan this data will be referred to as "Consumption Data".
-Whilst WPD consider this data to be personal it does not include any sensitive personal information. - 2.3 The Consumption Data will be stored on WPD's secure servers. - 2.4 Smart meters can be programmed to collect Consumption Data at half-hourly (HH) intervals in respect of each Meter.
-This Consumption Data will be stored by WPD in the form of a monthly total consumption per Meter and a Consumption Data Profile per Feeder Section of LV Feeder and Substation which shows electricity usage at half hourly intervals throughout the day.
-An illustrative example of a Consumption Data Profile is included in Appendix 2 of this Data Privacy Plan. - 2.5 When a DCC operated smart meter is installed by a Supplier at any domestic or small nondomestic premises, WPD will schedule routine collection of Consumption Data from that Smart Meter on a monthly basis.
-The Consumption Data received by WPD will be used to generate: - (a) Total consumption in respect of each Meter; and - (b) Aggregated monthly HH profile data in respect of the Feeder Section of LV Feeder and substation the customer is connected to.
+- 2.1 For the purposes of this plan NGED defines Electricity Consumption Data to be both Active Import and Reactive Import HH readings.
+NGED consider these readings to be personal data as defined within the Data Protection Act. - 2.2 For the purposes of this plan this data will be referred to as "Consumption Data".
+Whilst NGED consider this data to be personal it does not include any sensitive personal information. - 2.3 The Consumption Data will be stored on NGED's secure servers. - 2.4 Smart meters Consumption Data at half-hourly (HH).
+This Consumption Data will be stored by NGED in the form of a monthly total consumption per Meter and a Consumption Data Profile per Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three) which shows electricity usage at half hourly intervals throughout the day.
+An illustrative example of a Consumption Data Profile is included in Appendix 2 of this Data Privacy Plan. - 2.5 When a DCC operated smart meter is installed by a Supplier at any domestic or small nondomestic premises, NGED will schedule routine collection of Consumption Data from that Smart Meter on a monthly basis.
+The Consumption Data received by NGED will be used to generate: - (a) Total consumption in respect of each Meter; and - (b) Aggregated monthly HH profile data in respect of the Feeder, Section of LV Feeder distribution substation or other aggregated group (of at least three) the customer is connected to.

-Purposes for which WPD will use Consumption Data
+Purposes for which NGED will use Consumption Data

-2.6 WPD will ensure Consumption Data is used strictly for the purpose of meeting its Electricity Act Section 9 Duty, or strictly in accordance with Licence Conditions 10A.6, 10A.7, or 10A.8.
-In general, this means WPD will only use Consumption Data to develop and maintain an efficient, co-ordinated, and economical system of electricity distribution.
+2.6 NGED will ensure Consumption Data is used strictly for the purpose of meeting its Electricity Act Section 9 Duty, or strictly in accordance with Licence Conditions 10A.6, 10A.7, or 10A.8.
+In general, this means NGED will only use Consumption Data to develop and maintain an efficient, co-ordinated, and economical system of electricity distribution.
 (See section 4 for more information on use of consumption data).